HanifNaOH/hanifnaoh.github.io/content/en/_index.md

 ---
-title: "Welcome to Adilhyz :space_invader: 's blog"
-description: "Main page of adilhyz.github.io"
+title: "Welcome"
+description: "my welcome page"
 ---

 {{< typeit
   tag=h1
   bold=true
-  lifeLike=false
-  breakLines=true
+  lifeLike=true
+  breakLines=false
   loop=true
-  speed=100
   waitUntilVisible=true
+  startDelay=1000
 >}}
 All my fellas, welcome to my blog.
+You can find here some of my projects, my thoughts, and my ideas.
+And I hope you will enjoy it.
 {{< /typeit >}}